 NSW Wild Dog Fence Extension project

-The NSW Government has committed to extending the NSW Border Wild Dog Fence (commonly known as the dog fence) by 742 km which it will fund at an estimated cost of $37.5 million.
+The NSW Government has committed to extending the NSW Border Wild Dog Fence (commonly known as the dog fence) by 742 km.
 The commitment comes following a feasibility study (first published January 2019) that was commissioned by the Border Fence Maintenance Board and funded by Local Land Services.

 The study determined there would be considerable benefits to be had by extending the fence by 420 km in the east adjacent to Mungindi and 322 km in the south to just short of the Murray River.
 The fence is currently approximately 583 km in length and erected along parts of the NSW/Queensland border and NSW/South Australian border.

 While dry times come and go, nothing can fully prepare farmers for drought.
 Over the last few years, parts of NSW ha...

 Farm Force - Farm kids standing guard against bushfire, pests, drought and flood